Congratulations on Passing the Embassy’s Primary Screening!

 It will take a long time to the embassies to confirm that you have passed the Secondary Screening and to announce your university placement, but do not let that bother you.
 That is just normal, slow bureaucracy, not a reflection on your application.
 For the 2020/2021 application cycle, the final results and placement information is expected in June 2021.

 In some cases, you may end up hearing from the universities even before the embassy gives you the final approval.
 If you hear from your professor or housing office at one of the universities on your list, you can consider that an unofficial confirmation.

-Once you have your final confirmation, you should reach out to the other universities that issued you letters of acceptance to let them know that you were placed in another university and thank them for their support.
+Once you have your final confirmation, you should reach out to the other university that issued you a letter of provisional acceptance to let them know that you were placed in another university and thank them for their support.
 You never know when you might end up interacting with them after arriving in Japan!